Comparison shopping is one of eCommerce’s biggest problems – here’s how to solve it.

-First up, there’s the use of social proof as a means of creating a sense of urgency – a common conversion rate optimization tactic that’s particularly powerful here.
-This is all about making it clear to your shopper that the offer you’ve put on the table isn’t going to last forever – if they delay, they risk missing out.
+First up, there’s the use of social proof as a means of creating a sense of urgency.
+It is a common conversion rate optimization tactic that’s particularly powerful here.
+This is all about making it clear to your shopper that the offer you’ve put on the table isn’t going to last forever.
+If they delay, they risk missing out.

-Another way of using social proof for this purpose is to show stock levels – a common tactic used in the travel industry to encourage bookings.
+Another way of using social proof for this purpose is to show stock levels.
+It’s a common tactic used in the travel industry to encourage bookings.

 But social proof has another dimension.
 In the last section, we talked about the other things that comparison shoppers consider outside of price.
 One of them was security and trustworthiness – this is where social proof comes to the rescue again.
 This time, it’s in two key forms: customer reviews and trust badges.

 Let’s look at reviews first.
+In the above example for a home and garden eCommerce brand, your eye is drawn immediately to their 5* ratings which provide reassurance.
 These are an incredibly powerful way to assuage any concerns over safety and security that might have come up in section 2.
 Showing reviews through platforms like Trustpilot and Yotpo are easy ways to show your comparison shopper that your site and your service are legitimate.
-More on that here.